malomodaniels/Utiva-Business-Analysis-Capstone-Project/README.md

 # Utiva-Business-Analysis-Capstone-Project
-This folder contains files for the Capstone Project on Excel Analytics with exercises on concepts such as Referencing, Name Ranges, Conditional Formatting and PivotTable
+This repository is for the Utiva Business Capstone Project on Excel Analytics with concepts such as Referencing, Name Ranges, Conditional Formatting and PivotTable